defactor-com/documentation/docs/engage/front-end-ui/staking.md

 ![Contribution Chart](../../../static/img/front-end/engage/staking-dash-metrics-char.png)

-Represents the user’s share of the ecosystem staking pool.
+The **Contribution to Ecosystem** chart visualizes the user’s share of the total staking pool for a selected token.
+It calculates how much of the staked collateral belongs to the user versus other participants.

+#### Chart Details

-- **Circular Contribution Chart** – Displays the percentage of the pool owned by the user
+- **Circular Contribution Chart** – Displays the user’s percentage contribution relative to the total staked collateral for the selected token.
-- **Tooltip (My Contribution)** – Shows exact token amount and user percentage
+- **Tooltip (My Contribution)** – Shows the exact token amount staked by the user along with their percentage share.
   ![Contribution Tooltip - My](../../../static/img/front-end/engage/staking-dash-metrics-chart-with-tooltip-my-contribution.png)
-- **Tooltip (Others)** – Displays aggregated token value and percentage for all other participants
+- **Tooltip (Others)** – Displays the aggregated token amount and percentage contributed by all other stakers in the pool.
   ![Contribution Tooltip - Others](../../../static/img/front-end/engage/staking-dash-metrics-chart-with-tooltip-others.png)

+#### Distribution Calculation

+If the user is the only participant, the chart will show **100% contribution**.
+Otherwise, the chart splits into two slices:
+- **My Contribution** – User’s staked amount
+- **Others** – Remaining pool amount

+> This visualization provides clear insight into the user’s weight within the ecosystem and highlights how much influence their stake carries compared to the rest of the participants.

 ### Rewards